Introduction to Single Phase Induction Motors

 rotating part.

-Working of Single-Phase Induction Motor
+Rotor of the Single-Phase Induction Motor

 The